TarynMcMillan/TarynMcMillan/README.md

 📝 **Most of my GitHub repos are private but here's a snapshot of some of the projects I've created:**

 * <a href="https://tarynmcmillan.com/mcmaster-simulation/">McMaster University Nuclear Reactor Neutron Instrument Simulator</a>
-  *A 3D simulation of two nuclear research tools<
+.*A 3D simulation of two nuclear research tools

 ## Let's Connect